 8. What accommodations and services are available on the Del Norte Campus?

-The Disability Resource Center (DRC) on the Del Norte Campus, is located adjacent to the library and houses Disabled Students Programs and Services.
-Two groups of basic skills level classes are offered in the DRC: Assistive Technology, and Learning Disability classes.
+The Light Center on the Del Norte Campus, is located adjacent to the library and houses Disabled Students Programs and Services.
+Two groups of basic skills level classes are offered in the Light Center: Assistive Technology, and Learning Disability classes.
 The Assistive Technology program offers individualized instruction in computer software and hardware focusing on adaptive computer technology.
 The Learning Disability classes include the administration of the California Community College's Chancellor's Office Learning Disability Assessment Procedure, which is used to identify learning disabilities.
 Additionally the Center covers strategies for success with academic course work including math, reading, writing, and other disciplines.Back to Top

 9. What is the LIGHT Center?

 The LIGHT Center is located on the Eureka Campus.
 Students named the LIGHT Center Learning Integrating Guidance with High Technology in Fall 1997 after describing the experience they have when they understand a concept, as it being like the "light" goes on.
 The LIGHT Center is located in the Student Services building, with it's entrance facing the dorms.
 There are 2 classes offered through the LIGHT Center.

 - Guidance 143 (Introduction to Learning Disabilities) is the course students take in order to be tested for a learning disability.
 They must have a DSPS Counselor/Advisor referral to take this class.